fastly/compute-starter-kit-rust-default/README.md

 Get to know the Fastly Compute environment with a basic starter that demonstrates routing, simple synthetic responses and code comments that cover common patterns.

-**For more details about this and other starter kits for Compute, see the [Fastly Developer Hub](https://www.fastly.com/documentation/solutions/starters/)**.
+**For more details about this and other starter kits for Compute, see the [Fastly Documentation Hub](https://www.fastly.com/documentation/solutions/starters/)**.

 ## Features